My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 Update Your Windows Laptop

-You can resolve this issue by updating windows, and to find updates manually, take the following steps:
+You can resolve this issue by updating Windows, and to find updates manually, take the following steps:

 • Launch the Settings app by selecting the Windows + I key together on your keyboard.